ResBos2 and the CDF W Mass Measurement: PDF-induced Correlations

-Fig.~\ref{fig:Corr_ellipse} shows the PDF-induced correlation ellipses between the fiducial cross sections of $W$ and $Z$ boson productions ($\sigma_W$ vs. $\sigma_Z$) at the Tevatron Run II for various PDF sets.
-Here, the kinematic cuts, as discussed in the main text, have been imposed.
-Fig.~\ref{fig:CorrCosine} displays the PDF-induced correlation of $M_W$ (extracted from the $m_T$ distribution) and CT18 NNLO error PDFs, for various flavors as a function of $x$ at $Q=100$ GeV.
-It shows that at the typical value of $x$, for the inclusive production of $W$ boson at the Tevatron, around $M_W/\sqrt{S} \simeq 80/1960 \simeq 0.04$, the PDF-induced error in $M_W$ is mainly correlated to that of the PDF-ratios ${\bar d} / {\bar u}$, $d/u$ and $d$-PDFs.
 As discussed in Refs.~\cite{Schmidt:2018hvu,Hou:2019gfw}, one can easily find the first few leading eigenvector (EV) sets of error PDFs relevant to a particular experimental observable, such as the $m_T$ distribution, by applying the ePump-optimization procedure.
 This application of \textsc{ePump} (error PDF Updating Method Package) is based on ideas similar to that used in the data set diagonalization method developed by Pumplin~\cite{Pumplin:2009nm}.
 It takes a set of Hessian error PDFs and constructs an equivalent set of error PDFs that exactly reproduces the Hessian symmetric PDF uncertainties, but in addition each new eigenvector pair has an eigenvalue that quantitatively describes its contribution to the PDF uncertainty of a given data set or sets.
 The new eigenvectors can be considered as projecting the original error PDFs to the given data set, and be optimized or re-ordered so that it is easy to choose a reduced set that covers the PDF uncertainty for the input data set to any desired accuracy~\cite{Schmidt:2018hvu,Hou:2019gfw}.
 The result is shown in Figs.~\ref{fig:frac_ev} and \ref{fig:PDFFlavor}.
 The eigenvalues of the three leading EV sets, after applying the ePump-optimization, are $44.5$, $3.0$, $2.4$, respectively.
 The combination of those top three optimized error PDFs contributes up to $99.6\%$ in the total PDF variance of the 50 given data points, {\it i.e.,} with 50 bins in $m_T$ distribution.
 This ePump-optimization allows us to conveniently use these three leading new eigenvectors (with a total of six error sets), in contrast to applying the full 58 error sets of the CT18 NNLO PDFs, to study the PDF-induced uncertainty of the $m_T$ observable.
 Among them, the leading set EV01 dominates the Jacobian region, for $m_T$ around $M_W$.
 Hence, one could use those three leading pairs of EV sets to perform Monte Carlo study, such as studying the detector effect on the determination of $M_W$.
 The contributions provided by those three pairs of eigenvector PDFs to the PDF-induced uncertainty of $m_T$ distribution, for various parton flavors and $x$-ranges, are depicted in Fig.~\ref{fig:PDFFlavor}.
 The first eigenvector pair (EV01) gives the largest PDF contribution to the $m_T$ uncertainty, dominates the $d$ and ${\bar d} / {\bar u}$ uncertainties in the $x$ region of the $W$ boson production at the Tevatron.
 In the same figure, we also show the other two noticeable contributions of those three leading EV sets, which are found in the strangeness and gluon PDFs.